WanYun-Yang/Numerical-Option-Pricing/README.md

 * Local truncation error (LTE) <br>
 &emsp; The error occurs from truncating the Taylor expansion into finite sums.
 The solution converges as temporal and spatial steps go to zero.

-&emsp; Combined the two reasons mentioned above, the maximum absolute error (take L-infinity-norm on the error vector) is about 10<sup>-6</sup>.
+&emsp; Combined the two reasons mentioned above, the maximum absolute error (take L^infty-norm on the error vector) is about 10<sup>-6</sup>.
 Though we cannot obtain as accurate as possible, this result is quite adequate for practical purposes.

 ### Conclusion
 &emsp;We use three ways to calculate option price and all of them converge.